 Atypical antipsychotics in general have been linked to increasing the risk of obesity, high cholesterol, as well as diabetes in patients treated with these medications, including Risperdal.
 The risk of diabetes is increased further in those patients that have additional risk factors such as obesity or family history of diabetes.
 Patients who have additional risk factors for diabetes are advised to undergo glucose testing before beginning treatment with atypical antipsychotics such as Risperdal.
 Patients should be monitored for any symptoms of hyperglycemia that may develop during treatment with Risperdal.

 The black box warning only addressed the risk for elderly dementia patients using the drugs, despite more than 1200 adverse event reports, including 31 deaths involving children.
-In 2008, the FDA concluded that no further warnings were needed regarding Risperdal but in 2010, the public became aware of multiple occurrences of gynecomastia in adolescents and children as young as age 4.
+In 2008, the FDA concluded that no further warnings were needed regarding Risperdal but in 2010, the public became aware of multiple occurrences of gynecomastia in adolescents and children as young as 4 years old.

 Risperdal Settlements and Fines